 Where To People Watch - Oxbow Public Market

 We visited Oxbow public market.
-This undercover market in Napa also has a farmers market in certain days which we unfortunately missed, however this little market is a foodies paradise.
+This undercover market in Napa also has a farmers market on certain days which we, unfortunately, missed, however, this little market is a foodies paradise.
 As well as stalls selling everything from fresh fruit to meat there are a number of cafes and restaurants selling snacks and meals.
 We had a coffee and sat people watching on a bar stool.
 We then wandered through the market tasting flavoured olive oils, chocolate and other nibbles.

 Where To Taste Wine - Robert Mondavi Vineyard